GerritCodeReview/plugins_rate-limiter/src/main/resources/Documentation/config.md

 message and will be replaced by the effective rate limit per hour.

 Defaults to `Exceeded rate limit of ${rateLimit} fetch requests/hour`.

+`timelapseinminutes` defines a period of time in which the limit of uploadpack takes place.
+If it is not configured a default value of 1 hour is established.